jadynLP/jadynLP/README.md

 ## Hi, I'm Jadyn!
 I really enjoy learning new technologies and working on team projects.
-More recently, I've been into UI design and front-end work.

-- 🔭 I’m currently working on an Amazon clone.
+- 🔭 I’m currently working on a senior design project.
-- 🌱 I’m currently learning full stack development.
 - 💬 Ask me about the projects I've participated in.
 - ⚡ Fun fact: I enjoy music, cooking, and reading!